Cocheant/ana-antoine-react/README.md

 We also want a RSVP system that will automatically go into a sheet with the number of people coming, food allergies/intolerances, maybe comments, and songs suggestions.

+Website made with React, TailwindCSS, vite.js, along with a couple of frameworks